What Is A Digital Nomad

 1. Research your destination: Before booking a one-way flight, research the country you’ll be moving to.
 Consider factors such as the cost of living, job opportunities, visa requirements, and cultural norms.

-2. Build your network: Networking is crucial for digital nomads who want to work remotely while traveling.
+2. Build your network: Networking is essential for digital nomads seeking to work remotely while traveling.
 Join online communities or attend local events to meet like-minded individuals in your industry.

 3. Plan your finances: Living abroad can be expensive, especially if you don’t have a steady income stream.
 Ensure you have enough savings to cover expenses while starting as a digital nomad.